NeuraLegion/sectester-js/packages/core/README.md

 });
 ```

+> [!NOTE]
+> If you omit the `hostname` parameter, 'app.brightsec.com' will be used by default.

 #### projectId

 - type: `string`

-Set ID of the project you want to work with.
+Set the ID of the project you want to work with.

 ```ts
 import { Configuration } from '@sectester/core';